On this pagetap to expand

 HTTP monitors

 Enter a URL (e.g. https://api.yourapp.com/health) and ServicePulse pings it at regular intervals.
 If it returns an unexpected status code or times out, you get an alert.
-Supports GET, HEAD, and POST.
+Supports GET, HEAD, and POST (with optional headers and body).

 Heartbeat monitors